 Tobacco harm reduction, or THR, is the belief that people who use tobacco should be encouraged to adopt less dangerous habits.
 While this sounds uncontroversial, misconceptions and misinformation about e-cigs have led to misguided policies and regulations.
 Government agencies in some parts of the world, however, are encouraging THR as official public policy.

 Vaping and Tobacco Harm Reduction in the UK

 Back in 2015, Public Health England looked at all of the available research regarding e-cigs and published a conclusion that shocked most of the medical world: Vaping is at least 95 percent less harmful than smoking.
 In the following year, the UK’s Royal College of Physicians issued a report claiming “e-cigarettes are likely to be beneficial to UK smokers” and called upon doctors to encourage their smoking patients to try vaping instead.
 Just a year later, the UK has already seen about a three percent decline in the smoking population according to the Office for National Statistics.

 Vaping and Tobacco Harm Reduction in France

 The French government has also warmed up to vaping.
-Tabac Info Service, the agency tasked with protecting public health, has conceded that vaping reduces and possibly even eliminates smokers’ risks for developing tobacco-related illness.
-The agency’s website claims that e-cigs can help people quit smoking or smoke less, and it goes as far as recommending dual use because it can help tobacco users cut their daily intake by up to nine cigarettes.
+Tabac Info Service, the agency tasked with protecting public health, has determined vaping reduces smokers’ risks for developing tobacco-related illness.
+The agency’s website claims that e-cigs can help people quit smoking or smoke less.
+They even recommend dual use because it can help tobacco users cut their daily intake by up to nine cigarettes.